 - In Cage of Eden, this is what breaks the ace, Kouhei, combined with a series of misunderstandings and some light brain damage.

-- Puella Magi Madoka Magica: In the manga (but not the anime), Sayaka's final straw is her murder of two random guys who, all things considered, didn't really deserve being killed in cold blood.
+- Puella Magi Madoka Magica: In the manga (but not the anime), Sayaka's final straw is her murder of two random misogynistic guys who, all things considered, didn't really deserve being killed in cold blood.
 By her own admission, she is such a fool.

 - In Doctor Who, The Doctor tries to advise his daughter grown in a military cloning device as a soldier that violence is not the answer.
 There have been more than a few times where people go What the Hell, Hero? to the Doctor, so he's definitely speaking from experience.
 After the Time War he knows, really knows, how killing can mess up the killer.

-- In Fahrenheit, Lucas thinks that he is going crazy after (unwillingly) murdering a man but it is later revealed that his mind has been manipulated and damaged by one of the villains all along.
+- In Fahrenheit, Lucas thinks that he is going crazy after (unwillingly) murdering, a man but it is later revealed that his mind has been manipulated and damaged by one of the villains all along.

-- Oracle Of Tao has Ambrosia who is more or less a little crazy already (being a Mood-Swinger Sugar and Ice Personality with a Literal Split Personality), but in a Bad Ending she goes noticeably over the edge after killing an angel.
+- Oracle of Tao has Ambrosia, who is more or less a little crazy already (being a Mood-Swinger Sugar-and-Ice Personality with a Literal Split Personality), but in a Bad Ending, she goes noticeably over the edge after killing an angel.
 She starts talking about "balancing the scales" (which, since she created the universe from a Dream Apocalypse, means basically destroying everything), and goes on a homicidal rampage, even killing her own party.